shanasia/shanasia.github.io/about.md

 title: About
 ---

 Hi there!
-My name is Shanasia Sylman (Sha-nay-Sha Sil-man), and I am currently pursuing my PhD at Cornell.
+My name is Shanasia Sylman (Sha-nay-Sha Sil-man), and I am currently pursuing my PhD in City and Regional Planning at Cornell University.
 I anticipate finishing my dissertation in the Spring of 2027.
-I am also a 2024-2026 NOAA Margaret A. Davidson Graduate Research Fellow at the [Tijuana River National Estuarine Research Reserve (TRNERR)](tijuanaestuary.org).
+I am also a 2024-2026 NOAA Margaret A. Davidson Graduate Research Fellow at the [Tijuana River National Estuarine Research Reserve (TRNERR)](https://tijuanaestuary.org/).

-My research broadly focuses on how to address place-based harms within parks and protected areas.
-[More description to come!]
+My research broadly focuses on how to address place-based harms within parks and protected areas. [*More description to come!*]

 Prior to getting my PhD, I worked as an outdoor recreation planner for the National Park Service from 2018 to 2022.